What is Coding Impact Analysis?

 Definition

-• Supporting Financial Planning & Analysis (FP&A) by predicting outcomes of coding updates
+• Supports decision-making in Financial Planning & Analysis (FP&A) by modeling potential impacts before implementation.

 Summary